raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 # Fitting Random Forest

-Now we will create the model stating no parameter tuning aside from the random seed generator.
+Now we will create the model no parameter tuning aside from the random seed generator.

 What I mean when I say parameter tuning is different machine learning models utilize various parameters which have to be tuned by the person implementing the algorithm.
 Here I'll give a brief overview of the parameters I will be tuning in this tutorial: